From Size to Suspension to Conversion Kits, The Features of Bike Trailers that Really Matter

 Trailer Type: Stroller Attachments

-The type of stroller available on trailers varies widely and the most common complaint about trailers is in regards to their stroller attachments.
+The type of stroller available on trailers varies widely.
+In fact, the most common complaint about trailers is in regards to their stroller attachments.
 If you plan to use your trailer as a stroller, be sure to purchase a trailer that converts to the type of stroller you want.
 The five main types of strollers are outlined below and are also listed in our bike trailer product filter tool.

 Stationary Jogging Wheel: Jogging wheels are designed to track straight while running, so their front wheel does NOT swivel.
 A true jogging wheel is also at least 10″ in diameter and is pneumatic (air-filled) to provide smooth rolling.
 To turn a jogging trailer, you must push down on the back wheels and pivot the trailer while the front jogging wheel is in the air.
 All multi-sport trailers come with or have the option to purchase a jogging wheel.
-Examples include the Allen SST (single), the Allen Premier 2 and the Burley Encore.
+Examples include the Allen SST (single), and the Burley Encore X.

-Dual Swivel Stroller Wheels: This is the most functional and easy to use stroller type.
+Dual Swivel Stroller Wheels: This is the most functional and easy-to-use stroller type.
 Two small, plastic wheels attach underneath the front of the trailer body.
 Since the wheels are tucked in, it makes for easy steering and maneuverability.
-Thule Chariot models come standard as a four-wheeled stroller, and many Burley trailers offer it as an upgrade.
+Thule Chariot models come standard as a four-wheeled stroller, and most Burley trailers offer it as an upgrade.

 Single Swivel Stroller Wheel: Very similar to the dual swivel stroller, but only comes with one stroller wheel, creating a three-wheeled stroller.
 Pushes smooth and easy, but is not as maneuverable as four wheels when on uneven surfaces.
-Comes standard with the Hamax Outback and all Croozer models.
+Our top choice in this category is easily the exceptional Hamax Outback This style also comes standard on all Croozer models.

 Lockable Single Stroller Wheel (not shown): A single front swivel wheel that can be locked to prevent swiveling.
 Only available on lower-end trailers.
 Available on Aosom 3-in-1.